Learn / Guides / PM glossary (A-Z)

 You spend hours refining your product idea and conducting product research to create a Minimum Viable Product (MVP).
 You release it to a small sample of your target audience and receive great feedback.
 But when you launch the full version of the product to the market, disaster strikes: the reviews tank, and so do sales.

-Marc Andreesen, who coined the term 'product-market fit' in 2007, defines it as “finding a good market with a product capable of satisfying that market.”
+American entrepreneur and investor Marc Andreessen, who coined the term 'product-market fit' in 2007, defines it as “finding a good market with a product capable of satisfying that market.”

-This article will tell you what product-market fit means for your product and how you can achieve and measure it to create customer delight.
+This comprehensive article will serve as a guide and tell you what product-market fit means for your product and how you can achieve and measure it to create customer delight.

 Achieving product-market fit doesn’t have to be complicated